-We are in full berry season right now and the markets are full of ripe red raspberries, plump blueberries, luscious blackberries and juicy strawberries.
-Besides keeping a bowl of sweetness on our desks to snack on, we have been cooking like crazy with them.
-I just love summer’s bounty; don’t you?
+It is full on berry season right now, and the markets are overflowing with ripe red raspberries, plump blackberries and juicy strawberries.
+We cannot stop eating them and have been keeping bowl fulls on our desk for snacking during the day.
+I love summer’s bounty; don’t you?
 One of my favorite ways to use blackberries is this recipe for spicy blackberry sauce, it is perfect with all grilled meats and fish.

 Whole Foods recently invited us to join them for a summer berry kick-off.
 They supplied us with berries, and we invited a few friends over some fun.
 It was great fun to play an entire menu around different berries.